NativeScript/docs-v7/docs/runtimes/android/debug/debug-native.md

 >Note: This is a one time command and needs to be reran only if adb-server is killed.

-## Open chrome with debug url
+### Open chrome with debug url

-Usually the CLI provides this link so you can open it in chrome, so it's not that diferent from the normal debug flow.
+Usually the CLI provides this link so you can open it in chrome, so it's not that different from the normal debug flow.

 ```
 chrome-devtools://devtools/bundled/inspector.html?experiments=true&ws=localhost:<local-host-port>
 ```

-`<local-host-port>`: the same socket we set-up earlyer (40000)
+`<local-host-port>`: the same socket we set-up earlier (40000)

 Open this link in chrome and it will automatically connect to your running application if you've done the `adb forward` part correctly.
 If it doesn't connect right away, you'll get a button to `Reconnect`.
 This will happen when you try to connect chrome-dev-tools before the application has started.